Mito Line

 The Mito Line (水戸線, Mito-sen) is a railway line connecting Oyama Station in Tochigi Prefecture and Tomobe Station in Ibaraki Prefecture, Japan.
 The line is 50.2 km long and is owned and operated by the East Japan Railway Company (JR East).

 Joban Line E501 series and E531 series ten car sets continue on to Iwaki, Fukushima while the 5 car sets go to Oyama.
 They separate at Tomobe.

+Services are often run as one-man trains.